syzwina/quartz/content/notes/books/The Prophet.md

 >
 > And still more often the condemned is the burden bearer for the guiltless and unblamed.

+^ This is so true, and most times, not spoken of.

 > [!QUOTE]
 >